kubernetes/website/docs/concepts/services-networking/service.md

 In this mode, `kube-proxy` watches the Kubernetes master for the addition and removal of Service and Endpoint objects.
-For each Service, it creates ipvs rules. `kube-proxy` periodically syncs ipvs rules with Kubernetes Services and Endpoints to make sure ipvs status is consistent with the Service and Endpoint objects.
+For each Service, it creates ipvs rules. `kube-proxy` periodically syncronizes ipvs rules with Kubernetes Services and Endpoints to make sure ipvs status is consistent with the Service and Endpoint objects.
 When a Service is accessed, traffic will be redirected to one of the backend Pods.